-Madrid or Barcelona - Which City is the Best to Study Abroad
+Madrid or Barcelona - Which City Is the Best to Study Abroad

 Spain is known for its unique cities, late nights, reputable universities, endless paella, and exceptional quality of life.
 Spain consistently ranks as one of the most popular places to study abroad.
 So if you're thinking of studying abroad in Spain, you've made the right decision.
 But that's just the beginning; now you need to decide which city you want to start your journey.
 So, what's it going to be - are you going to study in Madrid or Barcelona?